Sandhya-byte/the-content-startup/site/content/_index.md

   heading: What we offer
   text: >-
     Finding the right words to convey the point is often our signature.
 This mirrors the digital world as well.
-Through our words, we help you stand out in the crowd and create a bang in the world of content.
+Through the magic of words, we help you stand out in the crowd and create a bang in the world of content.
 products: []
 values:
   heading: Our values